-Use selected Word Cards for words students have learned.
+Use selected Word Cards for words the students have learned.
 Place the cards in a pile face down on a table.
-Students take turns picking up a card, reading it to themselves, and then acting it out so that others can guess the word.
+The students take turns picking up a card, reading it to themselves, and then acting it out so that others can guess.
 The game can be played in teams, and the students can decide whether to allow noises when acting out words.

-Once students master single words, try the same game with phrases.
-Players can use gestures to indicate "sounds like," "first word," "second word," and so forth.
-As students guess the words, the teacher can write the completed phrase on a chalkboard or whiteboard.
+Once the students master single words, try the same game with phrases.
+Players can learn to use gestures or symbols to indicate "sounds like," "first word," "second word," and so forth.
+As students guess the words, the teacher can write the completed phrase on the whiteboard or other surface.